ted-jung/llamaindex/README.md

 Combines external data retrieval with LLM capabilities to improve response accuracy.
 Enables applications like chatbots and query engines to dynamically access relevant information during inference.

+*HyDE:*

+It supports HyDE (Hypothetical Document Embeddings) by integrating it into its query transformation pipeline.
+This allows users to generate hypothetical documents based on a query, embed these documents, and use the embeddings to improve retrieval performance.
+LlamaIndex empowers developers to build more accurate and efficient information retrieval systems that leverage both semantic understanding and advanced indexing techniques.

 *Tool Abstractions for Agents:*

 Provides tools that AI agents can use to interact with external systems or perform tasks.